gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 *[`snowstorm.Directed`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow/consensus/snowstorm#Directed) implements [`snowstorm.Consensus`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow/consensus/snowstorm#Consensus)* -- Defines an interface for a Snowball instance that makes decisions between a unbounded number of non-transitive conflicts. `Directed.txs` tracks all currently processing (neither accepted nor rejected) transactions, where the key is the transaction ID and the value is the corresponding `directedTx` object.
 Once accepted or rejected, the transactions are removed from `Directed.txs`. `Directed.utxos` tracks all UTXO spenders, where the key is the input UTXO transaction ID to be consumed and the value is the set of transaction IDs that spend the UTXO in the key (i.e., "UTXO spenders").
 Once a transaction is accepted, its inputs are removed from `Directed.utxos`.

-*[`snowstorm.directedTx`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/consensus/snowstorm/directed.go#L34-L51)* -- Represents a Snowball instance and embeds `snowstorm.Tx` as the underlying transaction object. `directedTx.outs` contains all preceding transactions (issued before) that consume the same UTXO as the underlying transaction, thus in conflict.
+*[`snowstorm.directedTx`](https://github.com/ava-labs/avalanchego/blob/v1.7.1/snow/consensus/snowstorm/directed.go#L34-L51)* -- Represents a Snowball instance by embedding `snowstorm.Tx` as the underlying transaction object. `directedTx.outs` contains all preceding transactions (issued before) that consume the same UTXO as the underlying transaction, thus in conflict.
 Such `outs` transactions are preferred over the underlying transaction.
 Now that it has seen the conflict, each `outs` transaction is marked as rogue and adds the underlying transaction to its own `directedTx.ins`.
 That is, `directedTx.outs` are more preferred than the underlying transaction, and `directedTx.ins` are less preferred than the underlying transaction -- forming edges on the conflict graph.
 The edges on the transaction are redirected whenever the number of successful polls is higher than its `outs` -- see [`Directed.Add`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow/consensus/snowstorm#Directed.Add) and [`Directed.RecordPoll`](https://pkg.go.dev/github.com/ava-labs/avalanchego/snow/consensus/snowstorm#Directed.RecordPoll).

 ![figure-4-transactions-directed-preferred.png](nakamoto-bitcoin-vs-snow-avalanche-consensus/img/figure-4-transactions-directed-preferred.png)